Code of practice for planning and development

 Our specialists will prepare the mitigation licence application and detailed method statement on your behalf, consulting with relevant stakeholders as necessary.
 On approval of the licence we will implement the mitigation strategy and undertake any remaining ecological post-construction monitoring and reporting conditions.
 We have an excellent record of securing development licences enabling project works to proceed.

-We are pleased to announce that Richard Dodd and Alex Pollard are Registered Ecological Consultants with Natural England and can apply for the new Bat Low Impact Class Licence for sites that meet the criteria.
+We are pleased to announce that Richard Dodd and Alex Pollard are Registered Ecological Consultants with Natural England and can apply for a Bat Mitigation Class Licence for sites that meet certain criteria.

-The Low Impact Bat Class Licence can be implemented where surveys have identified a small number of commoner species of bat and roosts, such as a development or demolition where a day roost for common pipistrelle or night roost for brown long-eared bats has been confirmed.
+The bat mitigation ‘low impact’ class licence allows a registered ecological consultant to interfere with certain bats and their roosts, such as a development or demolition where a day roost for common pipistrelle or night roost for brown long-eared bats has been confirmed.